aisingapore/TagUI/src/media/initial_release.md

 CasperJS test scripts are inherently different in structure and syntax from its usual automation scripts.
 With the test option, TA.Gui automatically converts your automation flow to work as a test script.
 CasperJS will output a XUnit XML file, which is compatible with continuous integration tools such as Jenkins.
 Running together with the report option outputs a web report of the test execution for easy sharing.

 TA.Gui allows you to reuse the same flow for testing or automation by running it with or without the test option.
 Below are examples of CasperJS test assertions written in JavaScript code that can be used directly in your automation flow (after navigating and taking desired actions using usual flow steps).
+As this is direct CasperJS code, there is no auto-wait.
+You can use the wait step to explicitly wait for a few seconds for steps which will take a long time for web-server to respond.
 ```javascript
 test.assertTextExists('About Tebel','Check for About Tebel text');
 test.assertSelectorHasText(tx('header'), 'Interface automation','Check for phrase in header element');
 ```

-For the list of expressive test assertions built into CasperJS, [click here](http://docs.casperjs.org/en/latest/modules/tester.html).
+For the list of 30+ expressive test assertions built into CasperJS, [click here](http://docs.casperjs.org/en/latest/modules/tester.html).
 To know more about CasperJS testing framework, [click here](http://docs.casperjs.org/en/latest/testing.html).
 As TA.Gui allows you to write JavaScript code directly within the automation flow, advanced testing or coding techniques that can be implemented in CasperJS should work directly within your flow.

 TA.Gui recognizes most JavaScript code.
 In the rare event you get an error saying that it cannot understand the step for your JavaScript line, kindly raise an issue or feel free to modify the source code (tagui_parse.php is where interpretation of natural language to CasperJS JavaScript code takes place).
 Alternatively, you can use the undocumented step js to explicitly declare that whatever follows on that line is JavaScript code.

 ### API (for developers, tinkerers, curious folks, etc)
 Automation flows can also be triggered via REST API.
 TA.Gui has an API service and runner for managing a queue of incoming requests via API.
 To set up, add a crontab entry on your server with the desired frequency to check and process incoming service requests.
 Below example will check every 15 minutes and run pending flows in the queue.
+Most servers or development boxes using this should be on Linux or macOS, kindly email or raise an issue if otherwise.
 ```
 0,15,30,45 * * * * /full_path_on_your_server/tagui_crontab
 ```

 To call an automation flow from your application or web browser, use below API syntax.
+Custom input(s) supported.
 Automation flows can also be triggered from emails using the API.
 For email integration, [install TA.Mail](https://github.com/tebelorg/TA.Mail).
-Its main job is an open-source mailbot to act on incoming emails or perform mass emailing; its part-time job is delivering emails through API.
+Its main job is an open-source mailbot to act on incoming emails or perform mass emailing; its part-time job is delivering emails by API.
 ```
 your_website_url/tagui_service.php?SETTINGS="flow_filename option(s)"
 ```

 Besides integrating with web applications, TA.Gui can be extended to integrate with hardware (eg Arduino or Raspberry Pi) for physical world interactions or machine learning service providers for AI decision-making ability.
+Input parameters can be sent to an automation flow to be used as variables p1 to p9.
+Output parameters from an automation flow can be sent to your Arduino or application REST URL (see flow samples 3_github and 6C_datatables for examples).

 For making outgoing API calls in your automation flow, to feed data somewhere or send emails etc, use the api step followed by full URL (including parameters) of the API call.
 Response from the API will be printed to output.
 For example using TA.Mail, emails with run-time variables can be sent directly from your flow with a single line.